 During the initial phase, 34 of 45 (75.6 percent) residency hopefuls representing all four School of Pharmacy campuses were matched to residency slots where they will complete the next phase of their training.
 That number exceeded the national success rate of 68.5 percent.

 For Phase II, three additional applicants from the School of Pharmacy Class of 2017 joined the nine students who didn’t successfully match during the initial phase.
 Seven of those 12 candidates were matched during Phase II, which means 85.4 percent (41 of 48) School of Pharmacy applicants ultimately found residency slots and were recognized May 20 at commencement.

 Six of the seven students who matched in Phase II will complete pharmacy practice residencies.
-The group (and their residency locations) include Darshil Dodhiya (CHRISTUS Trinity Mother Frances Health System-Tyler, Texas); Jacquelyn Glockner and Koby Vasek (Hendrick Health Center-Abilene, Texas); Mona Kamali (Norman Regional Health System-Norman, Oklahoma); Irene Kwan (Medical Center of Arlington-Arlington, Texas); and Luis Ramirez (St. David’s South Austin Medical Center-Austin, Texas).
+The group (and their residency locations) include Crystal Boafo (Hunterdon Medical Center-Flemington, New Jersey); Darshil Dodhiya (CHRISTUS Trinity Mother Frances Health System-Tyler, Texas); Jacquelyn Glockner and Koby Vasek (Hendrick Health Center-Abilene, Texas); Mona Kamali (Norman Regional Health System-Norman, Oklahoma); and Luis Ramirez (St. David’s South Austin Medical Center-Austin, Texas).